EmilStenstrom/mybgg/README.md

 ![Site preview](mybgg-preview.png)

 **What you'll get:**
-- A searchable website of your board game collection
+- A searchable website based on your board game collection from BoardGameGeek
 - Automatic filtering by players, time, weight, categories, and more
-- Rich game details from BoardGameGeek (ratings, descriptions, mechanics)
+- Rich game details from BoardGameGeek (ratings, descriptions, mechanics, and more)
-- Mobile-friendly design that works offline
-- Automatic updates when you run the script again
+- Free online hosting based off your GitHub account

 ## Quick Start Checklist